01 of 08

 These instructions assume that the unit will be installed on the right side of the window.

-Width: Cut wood boards the width of the unit, plus another couple of inches to account for the window frame on the right side.
+- Width: Cut wood boards the width of the unit, plus another couple of inches to account for the window frame on the right side.
 This would make it about 17".
 Functionally, it doesn't matter if you cut a little too long.
-But from an aesthetic standpoint, you want it to be roughly the width of your window unit A/C.
+From an aesthetic standpoint, you want it to be roughly the width of your window unit A/C.

 Measure From Window Leading Edge to Determine Center Point